 To further limit possible risks to the safety of the EU food chain, due to the accident at the Fukushima Daiichi nuclear power plant, the EU published in Commission Implementing Regulation (EU) 2016/6.
 The regulation reinforces controls on imports of food and feed from certain regions of Japan where production of feed and food could be affected by the accident.

 From 27 March 2011, imports of all feed and food originating in or consigned from Japan can only enter the UK through specific ports and airports where official controls will be carried out.
-Products of animal origin can only enter through Border Inspection Posts (BIPs) and products of non-animal origin can only enter through Designated Points of Entry (DPE).
+Products can only enter through Border Control Posts (BCPs).

 Certain measures apply to some feed and food originating in or consigned from 13 prefectures of Japan, including the four most affected by the accident.
 These are: